emberjs/data/README.md

 First thing's first: tell Ember Data about the models in your application.
 For example, imagine we're writing a blog reader app.
-Here's what your model definition would look like if you're using globals (that is, not something like Ember App Kit or ember-cli):
+Here's what your model definition would look like if you're using globals (that is, not something like  or ember-cli):

 ```js
 var attr = DS.attr;